yesworkflow-org/yw-matlab/README.md

 The following is a summary of the queries posed by running [yw/xsb/run_queries.sh](https://github.com/yesworkflow-org/yw-matlab/tree/master/src/main/resources/examples/C3_C4_mapping/yw/xsb/run_queries.sh) and the corresponding results.

 #### Queries about the script and the YW annotations extracted from it
-See [extract_queries.P](https://github.com/yesworkflow-org/yw-matlab/tree/master/src/main/resources/examples/C3_C4_mapping/yw/xsb/extract_queries.P) for Prolog definitions of the queries.
+See [extract_queries.P](https://github.com/yesworkflow-org/yw-matlab/tree/master/src/main/resources/examples/C3_C4_mapping/yw/xsb/extract_queries.P) for definitions of the queries.

     | Query | Result
 ----|-------|--------